-Mr. Evans stated at previous meetings, there have been comments and questions about filling a seat on the Board that was held by Mr. O'Keefe.
+Mr. Evans stated at previous meetings, there have been comments and questions about filling a seat on the Board held by Mr. O'Keefe.
 For personal reasons, he has not been able to attend these meetings for some time.
-He just recently submitted a letter of resignation.
-Under provisions of Florida law, the Board has the authority to appoint a replacement for the balance of his term.
-I would like to recommend the Board appoint Steve Berube as the member to fill Mr. O'Keefe's vacant seat.
+He recently submitted a letter of resignation.
+Under provisions of Florida Law, the Board has the authority to appoint a replacement for the balance of his term.
+I would like to recommend that the Board appoint Mr. Steve Berube to fill Mr. O'Keefe's vacant seat.